 Flicking through Robert Cialdini's latest offering - Yes!
 50 Scientifically Proven ways to be Persuasive and came across the section on the hypothetical questions.
 I have long recommended it as…

 In a recent interview with business philosopher and author Paul Hawken in BOSS magazine, there's a "phrase bite" I loved about greenwash - "Hypocrisy is one place to start...
 It's…

 I was talking to a colleague recently about collaboration and we were lamenting how hard it is to stay in collaborative mode all the time.
-He said: “if I think they are a shafter, I go straight for the money – e.g, “sorry this is no longer a conversation, we are now consulting and my fee is…”.
+He said: “if I think they are a shafter, I go straight for the money – e.g, “sounds like we are now consulting and if so, my fee is…”.

 It reminded me of the book “The New Negotiating Edge”, by Gavin Kennedy, who talks about red (shafting) and blue (collaborative) behaviour.
 Certainly many of my course participants want to know what to do when they have to deal with “shafters”.